stebiondi/pyCoastal-/README.md

 # pyCoastal

-A Python module for Coastal Engineering calculations.
+A Python module for Coastal Engineering calculations, and to play around with numerics.

 Copyright (c) 2025 Stefano Biondi
 Licensed under the MIT License.
 See LICENSE file for details.